-You might have heard of its booming economy and its range of climates, and you most certainly have heard of one or two of its geological features, but how much do you really know about the pros and cons of living in the Grand Canyon state?
-Here we delve into what to expect from Arizona:
+You might have heard of its booming economy and its range of climates, and you most certainly have heard of one or two of its geological features, but how much do you really know about the pros and cons of living in Arizona?
+Here we delve into what to expect from Arizona.

 1.)
 A decent cost of living.
 The cost of living is pretty reasonable.
 On average, it’s 5% less than the rest of the US.
 That, combined with a median household income of around $56,000, means a family moving to Arizona from a more expensive state can expect to make a saving.

 2.)
 Phoenix is booming.
-Phoenix is one of the fastest-growing industrial centers in the US, and there are always jobs to be filled.
+One of the many benefits of living in Phoenix is that it’s one of the fastest-growing industrial centers in the US, and there are always jobs to be filled.
 The industries that are on the up include manufacturing and aerospace.
-Healthcare, transportation, and the government remain the biggest public employers in the state.
+Healthcare, transportation and the government remain the biggest public employers in the state.

 3.)
 There’s a climate for everyone.
 Arizona is most commonly associated with deserts and canyons, but in the North of the state, there is also a large area of pine and spruce forest.
 There are other stunning geological features such as the San Francisco mountain range, and in Tucson and Alpine, you can even go skiing!